How Rocket Mortgage combines metrics with empathy when designing experiences

 Human insights are all about empathy.
 Understanding client attitudes and behaviors with survey data is an important and necessary part of client insight data collection.
 But client data is insufficient if you stop after understanding needs, wants, and expectations.
 Developing real empathy means that you go beyond the “what” and peel the onion back, digging deeper and deeper until you know why.

 Knowing ‘why’ is the key to having a “gut-level” understanding of what will work in the market.
 Like a cultural anthropologist who observes and experiences human interactions, empathy grows fastest when you ‘walk in the shoes’ of another person and see the world through their eyes.
-Voice inflections, pauses, facial expressions, body language—those are all forms of empathic communication that our brains process subconsciously and give immediate insight into the lives and stories of the people we interact with.
+Voice inflections, pauses, facial expressions, body language—those are all forms of empathic communication that our brains process subconsciously and give insight into the lives and stories of the people we interact with.

 Empathy allows you to interpret data with meaningful context beyond the numbers.
 It empowers you to design solutions that solve the most important and underlying human needs, not just the obvious or superficial.
 Empathy even lets you ‘see around corners’ to spot potential problems before they happen.
 And when experience gaps already exist, empathy arms you with an intuitive sense of what you need to do—not only to close the gap but turn it into something amazing.